 I've learned a lot about supplements and some of my limits, and I'm working to ease myself fully off any daily supplements my meds (the aforementioned PPIs, which I stayed on for over a year before realizing that my GERD was caused by low stomach acid).

-As of April 2021, I found out that one of the root causes of my histamine intolerance was heavy metal poisoning from my copper IUD.
+By 2021, I'd found out that one of the root causes of my histamine intolerance was heavy metal poisoning from my copper IUD.
 I'll discuss this more in upcoming posts, but the gist is that the internal inflammation caused by the IUD (it actually prevents pregnancy by creating this inflamed environment) set off major alarm bells in my body's immune system.

 In this post I'll keep the focus upon my histamine issues, but there's unavoidable overlap.
 In the end, my body's attempts to rid itself of the excess copper— along with the mold and isotretinoin stressing my liver— led to an increasingly serious deficiency of most other essential vitamins and minerals in the body, including those needed for producing stomach acid, a.k.a.
-HCl (Sodium, Potassium, Zinc).
+HCl (sodium, potassium, zinc, iron).

 This caused low stomach acid production, which ironically has basically the same symptoms as high stomach acid production.
 A lack of proper digestion left my gut microbiome way out of whack (again, for years, while living abroad and regularly traveling internationally).